 City of Monash

-The City of Monash local labour force has a higher proportion of people with high incomes ($1500 or more per week) than Victoria.
+The City of Monash local resident workers have a higher proportion of people with high incomes ($1500 or more per week) than Victoria.

 Australian Bureau of Statistics (ABS) – Census 2006 and 2011 – by usual residence